 Why did the process manipulation affect performance?
-This section offers three explanations for the differential results: comparison helped the parallel participants learn ad design principles, parallel participants better explored the design space, and serial participants perceived the critique as negative and thus gained no confidence in ad design.
+This section offers three explanations for the differential results: comparison helped the parallel participants learn ad design principles, parallel participants better explored the design space, and serial participants perceived the critique as negative and thus gained no confidence at ad design.

 Did parallel feedback impact how participants learned?
-Comparison processes can facilitate inductive reasoning on rival observations [Colhoun et al. 2008; Thompson et al. 2000].
-Since parallel participants received feedback on multiple ideas simultaneously, they were more likely to read and analyze critique statements side-by-side.
-Direct comparison perhaps helped parallel participants better understand key design principles and led to more principled choices for subsequent prototypes.
-In serial prototyping, participants' ideas tended to follow directly from the feedback.
+Comparison processes can facilitate inductive reasoning on rival observations [14,57].
+Since Parallel participants received feedback on multiple ideas simultaneously, they were more likely to read and analyze critique statements side-by-side.
+Direct comparison perhaps helped Parallel participants better understand key design principles and lead to more principled choices for subsequent prototypes.
+In Serial prototyping, participants' ideas tended to follow directly from the feedback.
 This serial approach may implicitly encourage refinement at the expense of exploration.
-Performance likely improves in parallel because people exercise their comparative abilities to learn contextual constraints, malleable variables, and their interrelations.
+Performance likely improves in Parallel because people exercise their comparative abilities to learn contextual constraints, malleable variables, and their interrelations.

-Learning a parallel approach may change future behavior.
-When asked to describe their process for future design projects, 11 of 16 parallel participants said they would create more than one prototype and obtain copious feedback; only 5 of 17 serial participants made similar claims ($\chi^2=2.63$, p > 0.05).
-As one parallel participant said, "not spending too much time on any single prototype is useful because then you don't go into details as much."
+Learning a Parallel approach may change future behavior.
+When asked to describe their process for future design projects, 11 of 16 Parallel participants said they would create more than one prototype and obtain copious feedback; only 5 of 17 Serial participants made similar claims ( $\chi^2$ = 2.63, p>0.05).
+As one Parallel participant said, "not spending too much time on any single prototype is useful because then you don't go into details too much."

 Did a parallel process impact how participants explored concepts?
-The study showed parallel participants created significantly more divergent prototypes; serial participants tended to create more similar designs.
-The interviews revealed the role of the critique as one serial participant explained, "I think the feedback helped.
-I kept repeating the same mistakes, but maybe less and less each time . . . the feedback reiterated that."
-Another serial participant said:
+The study showed Parallel participants created significantly more divergent prototypes; Serial participants tended to create more similar designs.
+The interviews revealed the role of critique, as one Serial participant explained, "I think the feedback helped.
+I kept repeating the same mistakes, but maybe less and less each time... the feedback reiterated that."
+Another Serial participant said:

-${\rm ''I'}$ would try to find a good idea, and then use that idea and keep improving it and getting feedback.
-So I pretty much stuck with the same idea."
+I would try to find a good idea, and then use that idea and keep improving it and getting feedback.
+So I pretty much stuck with the same idea.

-This notion of sticking with an idea or using the feedback to decide where to go next did not surface in the parallel condition.
-As one parallel participant reported: "I didn't really try to copy off of the ads that I did before...I just made new ideas."
+This notion of "sticking" with an idea or using the feedback to decide where to go next did not surface in the Parallel condition.
+As one Parallel participants reported: "I didn't really try to copy off of the ads that I did before...I just made new ideas."
 Both the divergence measure and the qualitative interviews suggest the parallel structure supports more generative thinking and reduces fixation.

 Parallel prototyping may encourage both a broad enumeration stage and a subsequent reflection stage.
-By contrast, immediate feedback from serial prototyping implicitly encourages refinement.
-On this view, the fact that parallel prototyping delays feedback is actually an advantage.
+By contrast, Serial's immediate feedback implicitly encourages refinement.
+On this view, the fact that Parallel delays feedback is actually an advantage.
 From a behaviorist perspective, this can seem counterintuitive because immediate feedback highlights the connection between cause and effect.
-However, delay helps learners reflect: readily available, immediate feedback can be a crutch that discourages building a deep understanding [Anderson and Schooler 1990; Schmidt et al. 1989].
+However, delay helps learners reflect: readily available, immediate feedback can be a crutch that discourages building a deep understanding [5,49].

-There are countless ways to combine text, images, and backgrounds in a 160×600 pixel ad design; some combinations perform better than others.
-To use an analogy, exploring design possibilities is like simulated annealing [Granville 1994].
+There are countless ways to combine text, images, and backgrounds in a $160 \times 600$ pixel ad design; some combinations perform better than others.
+To use an analogy, exploring design possibilities is like simulated annealing [30].
 Creative work often benefits from broadly exploring a design space with high entropy before optimizing in one direction.
 Perhaps serial participants hill-climbed to local, rather than global optima.